projectacrn/acrn-hypervisor/doc/developer-guides/c_coding_guidelines.rst

 C-FN-11: The return type of a function shall be consistent
 ==========================================================

-The return type of a function shall be the same between its declaration and definition.
+The return type of a function shall be the same between its declaration and its definition.

 Compliant example::